How to Read SevenZip Metadata with GroupDocs.Metadata in Java

 3. Purchase: For long‑term use, consider purchasing a full license.

-With the setup complete, let’s move on to implementing metadata reading functionality using this powerful library.
+With the setup complete, let’s move on to implementing the metadata‑reading functionality.

 Implementation Guide